 Content

 To what extent does the content presume a particular profile/mindset of students and their orientation to the world, and could consideration be given ways of thinking about it from different perspectives?
-Are some students and their knowledges and experiences structurally marginalied by the content in ways that could be addressed?
+Are some students and their knowledges and experiences structurally marginalised by the content in ways that could be addressed?

 Do the assumptions that frame the content reproduce global histories of Western domination, thereby limiting what counts as authoritative knowledge and whose knowledge is recognised?
 Can the way in which knowledge is made (epistemology) be examined more critically to open up other practices and experiences?